FennBoii/YTM-OP/README.md

 <b>more "advanced / future" updates! (difficulty low (top) to hard (bottom)</b>

+- Allow the titlebar to be customized through text in textfiles for ultimate customization
+    - If you've got any ideas, leave them somewhere maybe in issues idk I'll *definitely* add them

+- Make everything look neater with a better menu and cleaner look

+- Try to add releases for Mac and Linux in the future when I get the time (Currently working on a release for linux)

 - Interaction with the windows audio banner (so when u click it it opens the YTM client)